moyanj/tllama/README.md

-# 🧠 Tlama
+# 🧠 Tllama
 **🚀 Lightweight Local LLM Inference Engine**

-Tlama is a Rust-based open-source LLM engine designed for efficient local execution.
+Tllama is a Rust-based open-source LLM engine designed for efficient local execution.
 It features a **command-line interface** and **OpenAI-compatible API** for seamless model interaction.

 ---